Charlie-belmer/nosqli/README.md

 go test ./...
 ```

 Integration tests are also available which run injections against known vulnerable apps running locally.
 To use integration tests, install and run the [vulnerable nodejs Mongo injection app](https://github.com/Charlie-belmer/vulnerable-node-app) and my [vulnerable PHP lab fork](https://github.com/Charlie-belmer/nosqlilab) from [digininja](https://digi.ninja/projects/nosqli_lab.php).
+Remember to browse to each site and reset the DB!
 Then pass in the integrations flag:
 ```bash
 go test ./... -args -integrations=true
 ```